 take place right here in Salisbury, but we also have the opportunity to travel up to our host school for

 larger events as well.
-With the help of the instructors, Captain Engleman and Mr. Sullivan, Salisbury
+With the help of the instructors, Major Bowles, Sergeant

+First Class Ringle, and Sergeant

-University cadets are challenged to learn tactical operations as well as leadership skills that cannot
+First Class Kyreme, Salisbury University cadets are challenged to learn tactical operations as well as leadership

 quality officers since it was first founded.